MasonAmerica/HIRING-generalist-memallook-service/README.md

 Mason Engineering - Software Engineer exercise
 ===

-# "Memallook" - a visual memalloc simulation
+# "Memallook" Service - a visual memalloc simulation

-Your objective is to write a simple command-line tool named `memallook` in one of the languages shown below.
-This tool's primary job is to maintain a stateful record of memory allocations performed in a buffer and display it when requested.
+Your objective is to write a simple service named `memallook` in one of the languages shown below.
+This service's primary job is to maintain a stateful record of memory allocations performed in a buffer and return it when requested.

-When run for the first time, the tool expects two parameters like so:
-`memallook p N`, where:
+## Operations
+The service supports a set of operations discussed below.

+### NEW
+This is the first operation that must be invoked before any of the others is invoked.
+This operation creates the internally maintained virtual heap, and expects two parameters:
-* `p` is the page size in bytes
+* `p`, the page size in bytes
-* `N` is the number of available pages
+* `N`, the number of available pages
 These parameters together give you the total available memory space as `N * p`.

-Subsequent invocations can be in one of these forms:
-1. `memallook alloc M`
-2. `memallook dealloc T`
-3. `memallook show`
-4. `memallook clear`
+#### Return
+This operation must respond with a heap identifier of the form `HEAP-nnn` where `nnn` is an integer between `100` and `999`.

+#### Errors
+* It is an error if any other operation is invoked prior to this one
+* If this operation is invoked more than once, subsequent calls must be NOPs

+### ALLOC

-The first command `alloc` "allocates" a block of `M` bytes in the memory buffer and returns a unique tag `T` which sort of can be treated like a pointer.
-If `M` bytes can no longer be allocated, the tool returns an error.
+The `ALLOC` command "allocates" a block of `M` bytes in the memory buffer and returns a unique tag `T` which sort of can be treated like a pointer.
+If `M` bytes can no longer be allocated, the service must return an error.

+### DEALLOC

-The second command `dealloc` deallocates a previously allocated block with tag `T`.
+The `DEALLOC` command deallocates a previously allocated block with tag `T`.
 If `T` is unknown, this is an error.

+### SHOW

-The third command displays the state of the memory on the terminal using a simple character matrix with an `x` displaying an occupied page, and a tag character implying a free page (see example below).
+The `SHOW` command returns the state of the memory using a simple character matrix with an `x` displaying an occupied page, and a tag character implying a free page (see example below).
 This grid/matrix is then followed by a listing of all tags allocated and the number of bytes allocated for each.

+### RESET
-The last form clears any maintained state and starts over, causing the tool to expect values for `p` and `N` for the next invocation.
+The `RESET` command clears any maintained state (i.e. clears the heap) and starts over, causing the service to expect a `NEW` command again.

-## Example
+## Examples

-Here is an example run of the tool:
+Note each command run below against the service is shown as _OPERATION parameters_ as opposed to HTTP requests and responses.

 ```
-$ memallook 16 64
+NEW with p=16, N=64

-ok, buffer of size 1024 bytes created
+// ok, buffer of size 1024 bytes created

-$ memallook alloc 16
+ALLOC 16
+Return: success, tag 1
-ok, tag = "1"
+// ok, tag = "1"

-$ memallook alloc 2048
+ALLOC 2048
+Return: error, allocation failed
-allocation failed
+// allocation failed

-$ memallook show
+SHOW
 1...............
 ................
 ................